 Transfer hours from outside of the IU system do not count toward the program GPA.
 Exception: courses from Purdue are used in the calculation of program GPA for students enrolled in Purdue degree programs.

-You must complete a minimum of 67% or higher of your attempted GPA hours.
+You must complete a minimum of 67% of your attempted GPA hours.
 The calculation used to determine your completion rate is:

 • Hours accepted for transfer